 Longer wait times.

-Many countries are requiring international travelers to self-isolate for up to 14 days upon arrival.
+Many countries are requiring international travelers to self-isolate for up to 14 days upon their arrival.
 Others are requiring proof that you tested negative for COVID-19.
-We anticipate more flexibility will be needed at major airports to allow adequate time for testing, and waiting, for results.
+We anticipate more flexibility will be needed at major airports to allow adequate time for testing and waiting for results.
 Depending on where you’re traveling and the airport being utilized, this may also mean that you’ll need new travel documents that you didn’t before, such as a clean bill of health.